What to do

-- If you submit a quote, we will ask you to submit a final invoice showing payment before you receive the grant money.
+- If you submit a quote, we will ask you to submit a final invoice showing proof of payment before you receive the grant money.

 - We do not recommend uploading screen shots taken from phones.
 All uploaded documents must show the entirety of the document.
 Please ensure information and important details are not cut off.

 - If you have multiple documents to upload, please aggregate your attachments into one grant application only.